+ Larger Font | - Smaller Font

 Apps News Avast Ordered To Stop Selling Browsing Data From Its Browsing Privacy Apps | RobinsPost News & Noticias

-In addition to the fine, the FTC’s proposed order mandates that Avast must stop selling or licensing any browsing data from its products ... crackdown on data privacy violations.
+In addition to a $16.5 million fine, the FTC’s proposed order prevents Avast from misrepresenting what it does with the data it collects.
+It must stop “selling or licensing any browsing data ...
 Read More

 Blow Us A Whistle